Prevent Blocked Drains Now: Know the Common Causes

 1. Foreign objects

 Foreign objects such as food particles, hair, soap residue, and paper products can cause blocked drains.
-These materials stick together inside pipes forming a blockage that prevents water flow.
+These substances stick to pipes and block water flow.

 To prevent these blockages from occurring:

-- Do not pour coffee grounds or leftover food into the sink
+- Avoid pouring leftover food debris or coffee grounds into the sink

 - To prevent hair accumulation, install drain covers in bathtubs, sinks, and shower stalls